Sea Swallow Facts

 - Regardless of the name one uses for it, this creature never fails to fascinate.
 Its original identification as a species occurred in 1777.
 This identification came at the hands of the renowned German naturalist and ethnologist, Johann Georg Adam Forster.

 - Quite fortunately, the amazing Sea Swallow appears to be maintaining a population base that’s both sufficient and relatively stable.
-Therefore, the IUCN currently has no listing for the animal on its Red List of Threatened Species.
+The IUCN, therefore, currently has no listing for the animal on its Red List of Threatened Species.

-- Nonetheless, the unique species must be considered to be at some potential risk, from several factors.
+- The unique species must nonetheless be considered to be at some potential risk, from several factors.
 One of these happens to be habitat loss.
-Nonetheless, the most pressing of these most likely consists of the ongoing effects of climate change.
+The most pressing of these, though, most likely consists of the ongoing effects of climate change.

 Sea Swallow Physical Description